Programplaner og emneplaner - Student

 - discuss health, participation and universal design in light of societal challenges

-- reflect on challenges, dilemmas and opportunities in physiotherapy for people with drug addiction, people with complex medical conditions and people who have survived serious illness or have after-effects after medical/surgical treatment
+- reflect on challenges, dilemmas and opportunities in physiotherapy for people with drug addiction, complex medical conditions and those who have survived serious illness or have side-effects after medical/surgical treatment

 - discuss challenges in physiotherapy services, and identify needs for quality improvement and propose innovative strategies for the implementation of relevant evidence-based practice in the service